Rokiis1/roadmap/testing_and_debugging/3_level/3_level_testing_and_debugging.md

         raise ValidationError("username too short")
 ```

-Custom exceptions allow failures to describe program specific problems more precisely.

-As systems become larger, intentional exception design becomes part of overall architecture.
-Exceptions stop being only crash events and become structured signals that communicate failure between layers of execution.
+As systems grow larger, exceptions become more than simple crash events.
+They become structured signals used to communicate failure, invalid state, and recovery behavior across different layers of execution.

-At this level, most important idea is understanding that exceptions are not only reactions to failures.
-They are also tools programs use intentionally to protect execution from invalid state and unsafe behavior.